czczup/InternVL-doc/docs/en/internvl1.2/internvl_chat.md

 Before fine-tuning, set the `--meta_path` to the path of the JSON file you created in the previous step.
 The default pre-trained model path in these shell scripts is `./pretrained/InternVL-Chat-V1-2-Plus`.

-> Note: Fine-tuning the full LLM requires 16 A100 80G GPUs, whereas fine-tuning the LoRA requires 2 A100 80G GPUs.
+> 💡 Fine-tuning the full LLM requires at least 16 A100 80G GPUs, whereas fine-tuning the LoRA requires 2 A100 80G GPUs.

+> 💡 The number of GPUs and hyperparameters used here are just an example.
+To achieve optimal results, you may need to adjust these settings based on your available hardware and dataset size.

 Commands for fine-tuning: